lucaslomba/lucaslomba/README.md

 * 💻 Front-End at 123 serviços digitais

-* 📚 Graduate in Anlysis and Systems Development
+* 📚 Graduate in Analysis and Systems Development

 * 🎯 Focused in Node.js, React and React Native